Feminist separatism: Music

 The early 1970s was an active period in womyn's music, a genre mostly originated and supported by lesbian separatists.
 Maxine Feldman's Angry Atthis and Alix Dobkin's Lavender Jane Loves Women were two early examples of this phenomenon.

 The Michigan Womyn's Music Festival, or "Michfest", was a yearly music festival that took place every summer until 2015.
 Michfest was established in 1976 and was active supporter in the need for women to be separated at times from the "politics, institution, and culture of men.
 Michfest offered women not only the chance to 'live' feminism, but, as the quotes above testify, also acted as a way of educating women about feminist forms, in ways that can challenge the vilification of 'radical lesbian separatism'."
+Despite this claim to creating a community centered on women's liberation, Michfest implemented policies excluding attendees if they did not live up to their definition of a "womyn-born womyn".
+As a protest and alternative gathering, trans-inclusive activists founded Camp Trans.

 Olivia Records was a separatist business in Los Angeles that produced women's music and concerts.
-Olivia Records was founded in 1973 by Jennifer Woodhul, Lee Schwing, Ginny Berson, and Helaine Harris and was originally located in Washington, D.C..
+Olivia Records was founded in 1973 by Jennifer Woodhul, Lee Schwing, Ginny Berson, and Helaine Harris and was originally located in Washington, D.C.
 Olivia Records sold nearly 2 million copies of albums with women performers and artists that were marketed to women.
 The record company eventually shifted from music to travel, and is now a lesbian travel company called Olivia.

 Community projects

 Womyn's land has been used in America to describe communities of lesbian separatists, normally living on a separate plot of land.
 Some lesbian lands have practiced the idea of ecofeminism on these separate plots of land, which is the connection between the oppression of women and the oppression of nature by men.
 Access to temporary free land was often found through women's music festivals, where lesbians would network and strategized their plans for lesbian land.
 Lesbian separatism provided opportunities to "live their lives apart from ...mainstream society", and in the 1970s, "significant numbers of lesbian feminists moved to rural communities."
 One of these lesbians, Joyce Cheney, interviewed rural feminist separatists and lesbian separatists living in intentional community, land trusts and land co-ops.
 The result was her book, Lesbian Land (1976).
-Cheney describes the reason for many of these separatists' move to lesbian land as a "spatial strategy of distancing ...from mainstream society".
+Cheney describes the reason for many of these separatists' move to lesbian land as a "spatial strategy of distancing ... from mainstream society".